LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting Sept 30th 2025.md

 ---
 ### So Where are we now?
 - Over the summer we did our first "cycle"
-- Today we will briefly summarise and get right into the **production** phase again
+- Today we will briefly summarise and get right into the **brainstorming** phase again
 ---
 ### Last Sprint
 **Completed: Basics of the engine**